Mark David Chapman: Book, interviews, and media appearances

-Chapman declined all offers for interviews following the murder and during his first six years at Attica, later stating that he did not want to give the impression that he killed Lennon as a route to acquire fame and notoriety.
+Chapman claimed he had declined all offers for interviews following the murder and during his first six years at Attica, later claiming that he did not want to give the impression that he killed Lennon as a route to acquire fame and notoriety.
 Despite his claim that he refused all interviews during those six years, James R. Gaines interviewed him and wrote a three-part, 18,000-word People magazine series starting in 1981 and climaxing in February and March 1987.
 Chapman subsequently told the parole board that he regretted the interview.
 He gave a series of audio-taped interviews to Jack Jones of the Rochester Democrat and Chronicle, and Jones published Let Me Take You Down: Inside the Mind of Mark David Chapman, the Man Who Killed John Lennon in 1992.
 Jones asked Chapman to tell his story for Mugshots, a CourtTV program in 2000, with his first parole hearing approaching.
 Chapman refused to go on camera but consented to tell his story in a series of audiotapes.

 On December 4, 1992, ABC's 20/20 aired an interview with Barbara Walters, Chapman's first television interview.
 On December 17, 1992, Larry King interviewed Chapman on his CNN program Larry King Live.

 Parole applications, campaigns, and denials

 Chapman first became eligible for parole in 2000 after serving twenty years in prison.
 Under New York state law, he is required to have a parole hearing every two years from that year onward.
-Since that time, a two- or three-member board has denied Chapman parole fourteen times.
+Since that time, a two- or three-member board has denied Chapman parole 14 times.
 Before his first parole hearing, Yoko Ono sent a letter to the board requesting that Chapman should stay behind bars and serve out the remainder of his life sentence.
 In addition, New York State Senator Michael Nozzolio, chairman of the Senate Crime Victims, Crime and Correction Committee, wrote to Parole Board Chairman Brion Travis saying: "It is the responsibility of the New York State Parole Board to ensure that public safety is protected from the release of dangerous criminals like Mark David Chapman."

+Chapman is eligible for parole in February 2027.